Find free Yuma County public records today using this streamlined resource.

 Fax: (928)-538-7837

 Email: [email protected]

 The sheriff’s office also offers services for individuals who need to obtain records about their own arrest or time in jail.
-Anyone who needs to obtain copies of an Adult Arrest Record, Booking Photos, or Letter of Incarceration can request it directly with the Sheriff’s Office Public Records Division, in person, by mail, or via email.
+Anyone who needs to obtain copies of an Adult Arrest Record, Booking Photos, or Letter of Incarceration can request it directly from the Sheriff’s Office Public Records Division, in person, by mail, or via email.

 These requests are free of charge for the former inmates and may take up to 20 business days to process.